Lee Chan-won

 Lee graduated from Kyungwon High School, where he used to be an emcee of school events.
 One of his teacher had requested him to sing Day of Dawn by Song Dae-kwan during the episode 2 of Romantic Call Centre on 9 April 2020.
-5 days later, he made a contract with Bliss Entertainment.
+Five days later, he made a contract with Bliss Entertainment.

 Philanthropy

 In July 2022, Lee donated 1.5 million won as prize money for the June Good Han Star singing competition, to patients with childhood cancer Leukemia and rare incurable diseases.

-On September 5, 2022, Lee donated 1.5 million won to Good Han Star August for childhood cancer patients, Leukemia and incurable diseases.
+On 5 September 2022, Lee donated 1.5 million won to Good Han Star August for childhood cancer patients, Leukemia and incurable diseases.

-On October 5, 2022, Lee donated 2 million won to Good Han Star September for childhood cancer patients, Leukemia and incurable diseases.
+On 5 October 2022, Lee donated 2 million won to Good Han Star September for childhood cancer patients, Leukemia and incurable diseases.

 In November 2022, Lee donated 2 million won as prize money for the October Good Han Star singing competition after last month to support the costs of outpatient treatment for children Pediatric cancer and leukemia.

 In December 2022, Lee donated 1.5 million won to Sunhan Star Gawangjeon in November, To support the cost of treatment for children suffering from childhood cancer and leukemia.

-On January 5, 2023, Lee donated 1.5 million won to Good Star Gawangjeon.
+On 5 January 2023, Lee donated 1.5 million won to Good Star Gawangjeon.

+In March 2025, Lee donated 100 million won (US$68,000) to the Korea Disaster Relief Association as part of relief efforts over the wildfires, which also affected his hometown of Ulju.